MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/flw-onboarding-wizard.md

 ---
-title: Use the frontline worker onboarding wizard to get your frontline workforce up and running
+title: Use the Frontline Worker onboarding wizard to get your frontline workforce up and running
 author: lanachin
 ms.author: v-lanachin
 ms.reviewer: aaglick